neilenns-projects/zse-training-academy/content/developing-s1/cruise-altitude-assignment/index.md

 ## Lowest usable flight level

-The lowest usable flight Level may vary based on the local altimeter setting.
+The lowest usable flight level may vary based on the local altimeter setting.

 If the current atmospheric pressure affects the usable flight level in your area of jurisdiction, use the following table to determine the lowest usable flight level to clear aircraft at or above 18,000 feet MSL. [(7110.65 4-5-4)](https://www.faa.gov/air_traffic/publications/atpubs/atc_html/chap4_section_5.html#$paragraph4-5-4).